Prasanna1610/HOUSE_PRICE_PREDICTION/README.md

 # HOUSE_PRICE_PREDICTION
-We a Team of 4 have built this project for House price prediction pransana
+We a Team of 4 have built this project for House price.